swiftlang/swiftly/DESIGN.md

 The toolchains (i.e. the contents of a given Swift download tarball) would be contained in the toolchains directory, each named according to the major/minor/patch version. `config.json` would contain any required metadata (e.g. the latest Swift version, which toolchain is selected, etc.).
 If pulling in Foundation to use `JSONEncoder`/`JSONDecoder` (or some other JSON tool) would be a problem, we could also use something simpler.

 The `~/.local/bin` directory would include symlinks pointing to swiftly itself.
-When these binaries are run swiftly proxies them to the requested toolchain, or a default.
+When the proxies binaries are executed swiftly proxies them to the requested toolchain, or the default.

 This is all very similar to how rustup does things, but I figure there's no need to reinvent the wheel here.